-- The Small Grant application process consists of a two-stage online application: Stage I involves completing a very short online form, equivalent to one to two pages.
-Stage II, by invitation only based on the Stage I application, will involve the completion of a longer and more detailed form, equivalent to a maximum of 10 pages.
+- The Small Grant application process consists of a two-stage online application: Stage I involves completing a short online form, equivalent to two pages.
+Stage II, by invitation only based on the Stage I application, will involve the completion of a longer and more detailed online form, equivalent to a maximum of 10 pages.

 - Funding is awarded for only one financial year.
 The SOSF will consider small grant applications that, inter alia, aim to undertake the preliminary investigations necessary before a larger, longer-term project can be developed.

-- Successful applicants for small project grants, including scoping projects, are not eligible to submit a Small Grant application the following year, but are not excluded from submitting a new Keystone Grant application.
+- Successful applicants for small project grants, including scoping projects, can be awarded maximum 2 small grants and are not eligible to submit a Small Grant application the following year.
+Nevertheless they are not excluded from submitting a Keystone Grant application.

 - Only one application will be accepted from any one applicant.